sqor/CommonServiceInterface/README.md

 # Road to use CSI

 ## Introduction
 In an Erlang application, usually we have a number of services communicating themselves to fulfill the incoming requests from the clients.
 These services are implemented by writing gen_server code most of the time.
 Some of them may be processor intensive, others could be I/O intensive.
-When we face to a situation where our system slows down, it is hard to find the root cause of the performance degradation.
-We may have some clue, which service (or gen_server) takes the resources, causing the bottleneck, on the other hand if we are able to measure basic metrics for all the services, the quest for the root cause turns to be much easier.
+When we face to a situation that our system slows down, it is hard to find the root cause of the performance degradation.
+We may have some clue, which service (or gen_server) takes the resources, causing the bottleneck, on the other hand if we were able to measure basic metrics for all the services, the quest for the root cause would turn to be much easier.

 Implementing the metrics in each and every service takes time and have the risk of non-conformity as different developers may have different ways and ideas on how to implement a common metric.

 If we had a generalized gen_server that all the services comply with, implementing common behaviors for all services would mean to code only once and use it as many times as the number of services we would like to have it implemented.

-So instead of writing a gen_server for a service, we may call the generalized gen_server, to handle the request by making a call into our callback module that implements the functionalities.
+So instead of writing a gen_server for a service, we can use a generalized gen_server, to handle the request by making calls into our callback module that implements the functionalities.

 ## Service as a service
-Using the generalized gen_server, the service itself can focus on the business logic it needs to implement.
+Using the generalized gen_server, the service we need to implement can focus on the business logic.
 The service is wrapped around with the common code that handles the requests and provides the return value back to the requester.

 This generalized gen_server is also a service.
 It's functionality is to handle the requests, make them concurrently processed if it is needed, and also take measurements and common service behavior.
 In addition, It shall keep itself open for future improvements.

 ## The Common Service Interface (CSI)
+In short, CSI sits between the service API and the service logic.
+When a request is coming by calling the service API, the API shall call CSI and tell it how shall the request be processed.
+Then CSI takes the order and makes the call into the service logic (a callback module), and responds to the caller with the value the service logic gives back.

-CSI maintains two interfaces:
+So we have two interfaces:

 1. The way to handle incoming requests.
 2. The behavior of the callback module where the requests are processed.